-An American politician from 1995 A.D. who fights using "Dishonesty".
-The Senator was a lifelong supporter of special interests, but after lobbyists discovered that he'd voted against them on a human rights issue, they turned their support to his opponent; the Senator's defeat in a landslide election, which he spent millions trying to win, caused him to have a heart attack.Winning the Tournament:
+The Senator, an American politician who fights using "Dishonesty", hails from 1995 AD.
+The Senator had spent his entire career supporting special interests, but after lobbyists discovered that he'd voted against them on a human rights issue, they turned their support to his opponent.
+The Senator's defeat in a landslide election — which he spent millions trying to win — caused him to have a heart attack.Winning the Tournament:

 The Senator attempts to make up for his years of civil abuse by exposing all of his lies — as well as the lies of those around him in the halls of Washington.
 His scandalous revelations destroy his chances of re-election, but also mark him as a changed noble man...who ends up making millions with a tell-all book and subsequent talk show appearances.